 The area is a few miles east of Gillespie Field airport, where the plane was scheduled to land.

 Deputies from the San Diego County Sheriff's Department's Santee and Lakeside stations immediately responded to the scene along with the Lakeside Fire Protection District, the California Highway Patrol and the El Cajon Police Department.

-One home was damaged, but no injuries were reported on the ground, officials said.
+One home was damaged and some power lines were knocked down, but no injuries were reported on the ground, officials said.

 The Federal Aviation Administration and National Transportation Safety Board are investigating the crash.
 The NTSB said the plane was a Learjet 35A business jet, which seats eight people.